Fibergrate Structures Acquires TMP CONVERT Expanding Decking & Landscaping Solutions

 (MENAFN- EIN Presswire)

-Combining TMP Convert and Bison will allow us to create and manufacture a best-in-class global platform of products for residential & commercial landscape applications serving Pros and DIY'ers.”
+Combining TMP Convert and Bison will allow us to create and manufacture a best-in-class global platform of products for residential and commercial landscape applications serving both Pros and DIY'ers.”

 and supplier of alternative building materials, rooftop decking, bridge deck waterproofing, drainage, and expansion joints for engineered industrial, commercial, civil, and residential solutions, has acquired TMP Convert of Simandre-sur-Suran, France, a manufacturer of outdoor design and landscape products.
 TMP Convert will augment to the Fibergrate Structures suite of brands, businesses, and value-added services around the world.